sajjadkalantari/c3-examples/007-text-to-image-script/README.md

    - Ensure your C3_API_KEY is correctly set in the .env file
    - The API key should start with "c3_api_"
    - Check that your account has access to the ComfyUI service

+4. **❌ Image download failures**
+   - Enable caching with `--cache` for better reliability
+   - The script will try multiple methods to download the image
+   - If all download attempts fail but caching was enabled, the script will try to use the cached version

+## 🚀 Under the Hood

+This script incorporates the same robust image handling techniques used in the React web app:

+1. **Two-Step Image Loading**: Establishes authentication before downloading
+2. **Cookie-Based Authentication**: Sets the API key as a cookie for authenticated requests
+3. **Multiple URL Formats**: Tries different URL formats for maximum compatibility
+4. **Base64 Caching**: Stores images as base64 encoded strings for reliability
+5. **Progressive Backoff**: Uses adaptive waiting between status checks

 ## 📄 License